 About LPA & VisiRule

-VisiRule is 100% owned and developed by Logic Programming Associates Ltd (LPA).
+VisiRule is 100% owned and developed by Logic Programming Associates Ltd.

-LPA is a small, private UK company specialising in Artificial Intelligence software solutions.
-LPA was founded back in 1981, and LPA staff, many of whom joined in the 80s, have extensive experience in designing and implementing practical AI software solutions.
-LPA engineers have advised and consulted on numerous AI projects.
+LPA is a small, private UK company specialising in practical Artificial Intelligence solutions.
+LPA was founded back in 1981, and LPA staff, many of whom joined in the 80s, have extensive experience in designing and implementing AI solutions.
+LPA engineers have advised and consulted on numerous projects.

 History of LPA

-LPA is the leading supplier of Prolog compiler systems for PCs and offers a wide range of integrated AI products based on LPA Prolog for Windows.
-Prolog was one of the first computer programming languages to be associated with Artificial Intelligence; the other being LISP.
-Prolog is still being discovered by even now by new programmers, and there is a lot of publicly available code for solving all sorts of mathematical and logical problems.
+LPA is the leading supplier of commercial Prolog compilers for PCs and offers a wide range of integrated AI products based.
+Prolog was one of the first computer programming languages to be associated with AI; the other being LISP.
+Prolog is still being discovered even now by a new generation of programmers.

 In 1981, LPA was formed to exploit the results emerging from the logic programming research team of Prof. Bob Kowalski at Imperial College, London.
-Amongst those making the transition from academia to industry were Brian D Steel and Clive Spenser both still with the company.
+Some of those making the transition from academia to industry were Brian D Steel and Clive Spenser both still with LPA.
 They were later joined by Alan Westwood.

 LPA's initial product, micro-PROLOG, was the world's first Prolog system for small machines and was implemented on many micro-computers of the time. micro-PROLOG was years ahead of its time but severely restricted by the memory limitations of 8-bit chips i.e. 64K RAM.
 LPA has since built products on 16-bit, 24-bit and 32-bit PCs and now on modern 64-bit cloud based servers.